hashicorp/terraform-provider-google/website/docs/r/compute_region_instance_group_manager.html.markdown

     is not provided, the provider project is used.

 * `target_size` - (Optional) The target number of running instances for this managed instance group.
-This value should always be explicitly set unless this resource is attached to an autoscaler, in which case it should never be set.
+This value will fight with autoscaler settings when set, and generally shouldn't be set when using one.
+If a value is required, such as to specify a creation-time target size for the MIG, `lifecycle.ignore_changes` can be used to prevent Terraform from modifying the value.
 Defaults to `0`.

 * `list_managed_instances_results` - (Optional) Pagination behavior of the `listManagedInstances` API method for this managed instance group.
 Valid values are: `PAGELESS`, `PAGINATED`.